 If you have a feline friend in your home, chances are, your cat has had a hairball.
-Hairballs in cats are a normal everyday occurrence.
-The question is, when do they become a medical concern for your furry friend?
-Obviously, cat grooming is a necessary task which provides health and wellness factors to our furry friends.
-We sat down with Trupanion on-site veterinarian, Dr. Caroline Wilde, to discuss what to watch for with hairballs in cats and best practices for prevention in the future.
+Hairballs in cats can sometimes be normal, but when do they become a medical concern for your furry friend?
+Obviously, cat grooming is a necessary task that can help provide health and wellness factors to your best friend.
+We sat down with Trupanion veterinarian Dr. Caroline Wilde, to discuss what to watch for with hairballs in cats and best practices for prevention in the future.

 Hairballs in cats: an essential guide for pet owners